Togo, Minnesota: Community

+The town was named in honor of Japanese Admiral Tōgō Heihachirō.
 A post office had been established previously in the community.
 Togo was assigned a ZIP code.
 The ZIP code was retired, and the post office closed.
 Togo is now covered by zip code 55723, based in Cook.

 The old post office and store is now a residential home.

 Togo has two artesian water wells open to the public.
 One is at the crossroads of State Highways 1 and 65.

 Togo has no grocery store or post office, but does have a modest private airport.

 Togo connects to hundreds of miles of snowmobile trails.
 The Togo spur is near the junction (1 and 65), which directs sled traffic.

 The old Togo Elementary School is home to a residence, and also has a small operating sawmill.

 The Minnesota Department of Corrections operates an adult correctional facility at Togo.
 With an emphasis on chemical dependency and restorative justice.
 Established in 1955, it is commonly known as Thistledew Camp.
 The Minnesota Department of Corrections operates one of 2 men's Challenge Incarceration Program(s) which operates as a boot camp for adult male offenders.
 The facility has roughly 60 employees.